Reporter challenges PM over Women's Day

 Video

-Theresa May has been criticised after only taking one question from a woman during a news conference on International Women’s Day.
+Theresa May was criticised for only taking one question from a female reporter during a news conference on International Women's Day.

-The prime minister was taking questions from journalists at Orsted's wind turbine complex in Grimsby.

 -